 |Big Agnes down||0.9|

 I can now make Ray’s formula more accurate for me based on the fact that I was comfortable with 3.65″ of insulation at -28° F. My ETR formula is calculated with basic algebra as follows: -28 = 100-3.65x, So, 3.65x=125, So, x=128/3.65, So, x=35.
-So, My ETR = 100-(35*inches of insulation) OR Inches of insulation needed = (ETR-100)/-35.
+So, the formula for me specifically is probably something like this: ETR = 100-(35*inches of insulation) OR Inches of insulation needed = (ETR-100)/-35.
 So, for example, if I am planning for a -40 degree night, I would need about 4″ of insulation.
-Another way of putting all of this is that I need about 14% more insulation than Ray Jardine does or am a 14% colder sleeper than he is.
+Another way of putting this is that I need about 14% more insulation than Ray Jardine does or am a 14% colder sleeper than he is.
 The following is a chart of various ETRs and the insulation needed based on both formulas:

 |ETR||Ray Formula (“)||My Formula (“)|